 Fees: IG Markets charges spreads, commissions on shares only, currency conversion fees, and swap fees.
 Deposits via cards attract a fee, applied by the processor, while other deposit methods have no fees.
 IG Markets charges zero fees for withdrawals, although the broker charges an account inactivity fee after 24 months of dormancy.

-Tradable Instruments: Instruments you can trade on IG Markets are forex currencies pairs, shares, indices, soft commodities, energies, ETFs, bonds, cryptocurrencies and metals pairs.
+Tradable Instruments: Instruments you can trade on IG Markets are CFDs on forex currencies pairs, shares, indices, soft commodities, energies, ETFs, bonds, cryptocurrencies and metals pairs.

 Deposits/Withdrawals: IG Markets supports cards, cheques, internet bank transfers(FAST) and e-wallets.
 While card deposits are credited instantly, it takes about 1 business day for bank transfers and up to 3 business days for cheques.
 Withdrawals to cards take up to 5 business days and withdrawals to bank accounts are received within 24 hours.